INTRODUCTION

 INDUSTRY DOES NOT EXIST

 If an Industry does not exist within a Region being analyzed, a warning will appear indicating the Event and Group after selecting Run.
 If a user clicks Continue without making changes, those Events will not generate any results.
-Learn more about Adding an Industry to your Region.
+Learn more about Adding an Industry to a Region.

 DETAILED EVENT CALCULATIONS